Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The instinct is to send people to Trailhead and call it done.
 That works for feature adoption.
 It doesn’t work for capability transformation.

 The skills gap in Agentforce Communications deployments has two layers.
-The surface layer is technical: learning the Agentforce configuration model, understanding how Topics and Actions interact, getting comfortable with Prompt Builder’s Flex template type for dynamic agent responses.
+The surface layer is technical: learning the Agentforce configuration model, understanding how Topics and Actions interact, getting comfortable with Prompt Builder’s Flex template type for dynamic agent responses, and knowing when to use Agent Script to enforce deterministic logic rather than relying on autonomous reasoning.
 That layer is addressable through structured training over six to eight weeks.

-The retraining programs that work in practice combine three elements.
-First, hands-on agent design workshops where practitioners build and break agents in sandbox environments, specifically to understand failure modes.
+The retraining programs that work combine three elements.
+First, hands-on agent design workshops where practitioners build and break agents in sandbox environments, specifically to understand failure modes including the ones Agent Script is designed to prevent.
 Second, cross-functional sessions that bring together Salesforce admins, BSS/OSS integration owners, and compliance teams, because agent behavior decisions can’t be made in isolation.
 Third, a governance simulation where teams walk through a real escalation scenario and map every decision point to an owner.
 That last exercise consistently surfaces the organizational gaps that no amount of technical training closes.

 The Organizational Restructuring Question